fingerskier/aquarion/README.md

 }
 ```

-### Caveats
+### Further Thoughts

 The goal of this app is to get code deployed...not build it on the fly.
-So, things like `preinstall` settings or installing a `.sh` or `.cmd` or platform-specific stuff are pushed off to the deployed app.
+So, things like `preinstall` settings or installing a `.sh` or `.cmd` or platform-specific stuff are best done by the deployed app.
+i.e. just do npm-level commands via `aquarion`.

 `remote` ~ the URL of the remote server from which to download the app.
 `timeout` ~ number of seconds after which the download attempt is cancelled
-`getCredentials` ~ for HTTP GET requests: this adds the appropriate query string; can be a string or a key/value array:
+`getCredentials` ~ for HTTP GET requests: this adds a query string; can be a string or a key/value array:
   * "val=1234"
   * ["key": "val"]
 `authHeader` ~ adds an Authorization header to the request